Angels Hard as They Come: Production

 Jonathan Demme met Roger Corman while doing publicity on Von Richthofen and Brown.
 The producer was impressed by publicity material Demme had written and asked if he was interested in writing a motorcycle movie.
 Demme pitched the idea of a motorcycle version of Rashomon and wrote it with Joe Viola, who directed TV commercials Demme had produced.
+Corman said Demma and Viola wrote a first draft in eight weeks.
+They gave it to Corman at a bar the next time the producer was in London.
+Corman read it there and then and inivted them to Los Angeles in two months to make the movie with Viola to direct and Demme to produce.
+Apparently Corman also he said "Love the rape scene, love the murder, now let’s throw the rest of this stuff out."